 Housing costs in Norton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Norton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Norton is a town of sales and office workers, professionals and managers.
-There are especially a lot of people living in Norton who work in office and administrative support (14.56%), sales jobs (13.95%) and management occupations (12.53%).
+Norton is a decidedly white-collar town, with fully 85.52% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Norton is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Norton who work in office and administrative support (12.66%), management occupations (12.61%), and sales jobs (10.40%).

 Also of interest is that Norton has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 8.74% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Norton is a college town.
 There are a lot of students in Norton attending college, and as a result Norton provides a number of services, amenities and opportunities geared to the needs and activities of students.